tsy24/tp/docs/team/cravetocode.md

 * **New Feature**: Added the ability to delete Next-of-Kin (NoK) details
   * What it does: Allows the user to quickly wipe all Next-of-Kin details by using a shortcut command.
   * Justification: A good Quality-Of-Life feature for users to instantly get rid of outdated NoK details, without having to go through the hassle of editting field by field.
-  * Highlights: This command was partly responsible for the need to refactor the `Person` class into an abstract class with concrete `Elderly` and `Nok` subclasses, in order to better represent the information.

-* **New Feature**: Added the ability to undo/redo previous commands.
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&since=2021-09-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=CraveToCode&tabRepo=AY2122S1-CS2103T-F13-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)